(Not to be confused with Riiverse.)

 Rverse's old logo.

-rverse is a Miiverse clone created by ninjafox.
+rverse is a currently defunct Miiverse clone created by ninjafox, with development having been led by Oman Computar.
 It was previously known by different names such as Miiverse Rewritten, foxverse, Priiverse, and Reverse.
 It was first published on January 17, 2018.
-It is an application that can be installed on a hacked 3DS or Wii U, and currently has no web browser version.
-As of 2024, it is one of, if not the longest lasting Miiverse clone that is still available, and also one of the most active.
-Development for rverse is currently being lead by Oman Computar.
+It was an application that can be installed on a hacked 3DS or Wii U, and currently has no web browser version.
+As of 2024, it was one of, if not the longest lasting Miiverse clone that was still available.
+As of September of 2024, rverse is only available as a read-only archive.

 A list of current and former contributers to the site include: Sono, Paul_GameDev, T3CHNOLOG1C, Larsenv, PokeAcer, NightYoshi370, Oman Computar, superwhiskers, SuperMarioDaBom, RedDucks, atom, Loki, Slade, Trace, and Terminal.